 “Perhaps a parent is in crisis and they need help.
 We want that child, or their children, to be safe,” Romeo said.
 “Frankly, we need parents to focus on why they're here.”

-Romeo, who is the supervising judge for the family courts in the7th Judicial District, which includes Monroe and surrounding counties, has championed the childcare program.
-She said the center is also part of the court's systems' commitment to protecting families despite the negative connotations the system may have.
+Romeo, who is the supervising judge for the family courts in the7th Judicial District, which includes Monroe and surrounding counties, has championed the child care program.
+The center also is part of the court's systems' commitment to protecting families despite the negative connotations the system may have, she said.